Life Course Centre

 Wellbeing and the labour force

-Investigating economic impact through labour force participation, including joblessness and its intergenerational transmission, and the impacts of COVID-19 on the labour market.
+Investigating economic impacts of labour force participation, including joblessness and its intergenerational transmission.

 Financial wellbeing